TheFrostSeeker/TheFrostSeeker/README.md

 ## Hi there👋
-I'm a passionate junior developer dedicated to building and contributing to exciting projects.
-I’m currently focused on learning new programming languages and enhancing IT tools to solve real-world problems.
-I’m thrilled to share my journey, skills, and creations here.
+I'm an enthusiastic hobbyist who enjoys building and contributing to interesting projects.
+Currently, I'm focused on learning new programming languages and improving IT tools to solve real-world problems.
+I'm excited to share my journey, skills, and creations here.

 ### Languages:
 ![Python](https://img.shields.io/badge/python-3670A0?style=Plastic&logo=python&logoColor=ffdd54)